pombredanne/Homer/docs/OddsAndEnds.md

 12. CqlQuery support with automatic object mapping...!.
 Cutting edge.
 13. It runs on Apache Cassandra and Memcache...
 14. Out of the box multiple keyspace/namespaces support.
+15. Indexing support out of the box.
+16. Automatic and smart coercion and constructors; very pythonic I guess.
+17. Dynamically expandable models....
+No need for db.Expando I guess.
-15. ....
+17. ....
 Oops I've gone past 10; Its time to stop I guess...